 It also comes with two 24-ounce cups that will allow you to make single serve smoothies.

 The small smoothie cups are great like bringing your smoothies to work or gym.
 It frees you up from having to wash a larger container.
 And it comes with a sip-and-go lid so that you can bring it anywhere.

-The Auto IQ technology is Nutri Ninja’s version of preset controls.
+Auto IQ technology is Nutri Ninja’s version of preset controls.
 What it does is automatically start, stop and start the blend cycle for specific recipes like frozen dessert or mixing dough.

-It has 5 presents and it includes:
+It has five presents, and it includes:

 - Fusion mix (for mixing cake recipes)

 - Dough mixing (for mixing pizza or bread dough)

 Nutri Ninja had one thing in mind with this blender – versatility.
 This machine can make different types of recipes.
 And if you like to do any of these recipes, then this would be a great addition inside your kitchen.

 I’ll show you a few videos to demonstrate the capability of this machine.

 Smoothies and Salsa